CARTAvis/manual_source/source/about_gui.rst

    </video>

-Activating a widget as a floating window or as a tab
+Creating a widget as a floating window or as a tab
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A widget is activated as a floating window by clicking the icon in the widget bar.
 A widget can be activated as a tab by dragging the icon in the widget bar to a desired location.